James Maxwell

 Summer Evening Meetings

-Winter and Jumps Meetings
+Winter and All-Weather Meetings

 Comfortable shoes are the single best investment for any raceday, at any time of year.
 You'll be on your feet more than you expect, walking between the stand, the parade ring, the betting ring and the food outlets.
-Heels are fine if you want to wear them, but flats are more practical — the ground around the course isn't always perfectly flat or dry.
-One more thing: bring sunglasses for summer and a brolly for everything else.
-This is Surrey, and the weather does whatever it pleases.
+Heels are fine if you want to wear them, but flats or smart flats are more practical โ the ground around the course isn't always perfectly flat or dry.
+If you're coming with children, prioritise footwear that can handle some grass and gravel.

 Enclosures & Viewing